aydenjahola/discord-multipurpose-bot/README.md

 ## Usage

 run `/help` command to get list of all avaiable commands, or visit the [commands](./commands/) directory to view them.

+## Dashboard (WIP)

+I am currently working on a dashboard to manage the bot as well, currently this is in the `dashboard` branch and still work in progress. if you know how to build discord bot dashboards then please feel free to contribute